 - Make sure to have the ground roasted peanut powder ready for this curry.
 If not, you can make some by roasting whole red peanuts on a tawa.
 The steps are given in the description above.

 - Don’t let the masala go too brown whilst frying.
 The purpose of frying the masala is to cook the garlic a little bit.

 - Ideally you should cook this curry with sprouted horse gram to make it easily digestible and to enjoy it at its most nutritious.
+You can learn all about sprouting the horse gram at home here.
 If you just want to cook with the un-sprouted horse-gram, you can simply soak it overnight then pressure cook it.